NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

 # I. Introduction.

  This document describes the way a problem may be configured to run with GeoFLOW.
-It is a ``living'' document, and will be added to as additional capability is developed.
+It is a "living" document, and will be added to as additional capability is developed.
  The information provided is reasonably complete, but in some ways does not provide the full list and descriptions of options available.
 This is particularly true for the configuration parameters for the various user-definable